Centene (CNC)

 13. Is Now The Time To Buy Centene?

-Centene isn’t a terrible business, but it doesn’t pass our bar.
-Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its declining EPS over the last five years makes it a less attractive asset to the public markets.
+Centene isn’t a terrible business, but it isn’t one of our picks.
+Although its revenue growth was good over the last five years, it’s expected to deteriorate over the next 12 months and its declining EPS over the last five years makes it a less attractive asset to the public markets.
 And while the company’s scale gives it meaningful leverage when negotiating reimbursement rates, the downside is its diminishing returns show management's prior bets haven't worked out.

-Centene’s P/E ratio based on the next 12 months is 15.9x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better stocks to buy right now.
+Centene’s P/E ratio based on the next 12 months is 12.5x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better investments elsewhere.